iherdt/rungraphs/README.md

 The Race and Runner models are searchable through Elasticsearch.
 See the models for the specific searches.
 The results are then combined and ranked for the user to choose.

 ####Race Results
 Race results were displayed using Datatables.js with customizations to filter and sort.
+Asynchonrous requests are made by the datatable to only load the data currently being displayed on the table.
 See *show.html.erb* for races.

 ####Runner Stats
 The runner *show* page displays a runner's info as well as a runner's races.